The Complex of Hypersurfaces in a Homology Class

 \section{Secondary $\ell^2$-torsion}

-In this section we give an application of Theorem~\ref{thm.3mfdcase} to define an invariant of $2$-dimensional homology classes in irreducible and boundary-irreducible compact oriented smooth connected $3$-manifolds with empty or toroidal boundary.
+In this section we give an application of Theorem~\ref{thm.3mfdcase} in defining an invariant of $2$-dimensional homology classes in irreducible and boundary-irreducible compact oriented connected $3$-manifolds with empty or toroidal boundary.

-We start by recalling the basics of $\ell^2$-invariants; for proofs we refer to L\"uck's monograph \cite{Lu02}.
+We start by recalling the basics of $\ell^2$-invariants; for proofs we refer to L\"uck's monograph \cite{Lue02}.
 Let $G$ be a countable group and let $\CC [G]$ be its group algebra over~$\CC$.
 One defines a scalar product~$(\cdot, \cdot)$ on $\CC [G]$ by setting, for~$g,h\in G$,

 and then extending sesquilinearly.
 This turns $\CC[G]$ into a pre-Hilbert space, whose completion we denote by~$\ell^2(G)$.
-The elements of this completion can be described as set of (possibly infinite) $\CC$-linear combinations of elements of~$G$ whose coefficients are square-summable in absolute value.
+The elements of this completion can be described as the (possibly infinite) $\CC$-linear combinations of elements of~$G$ whose coefficients are square-summable in absolute value.

 Given a topological space~$W$ with a $G$-action, we consider the chain complex $\C_*^{(2)}(G\curvearrowright W):=\ell^2(G) \otimes_{\ZZ[G]} \C_* (W)$, where~$\C_*(W)$ is the singular chain complex of~$W$ with the standard left $G$-action, and $G$~acts on the right of~$\ell^2(G)$ by right multiplication.
 More generally, if $V \sub W$~is a $G$-invariant subspace, one can use the singular chain complex~$\C_*(W,V)$ of the pair, and write $\C_*^{(2)}(G\curvearrowright (W, V)):=\ell^2(G) \otimes_{\ZZ[G]} \C_* (W,V)$.
 The \textbf{$\ell^2$-homology groups} are then defined as usual, except that one mods out \emph{the closures} of the images of the differentials (these are sometimes referred to as \emph{reduced} $\ell^2$-homology groups):